-1. Create a full list of user tasks (since there was no existing priority list), and prioritize the top tasks with integration lead.
+1. Create a full list of user tasks and prioritize the top tasks with the integration lead.

 2. Use data from my categorized list of questions, assumptions, and facts to determine the system aspects that stakeholders are most concerned about.

 3. Rank questions by importance to users and organization with support from team leads.